mpv-player/mpv/DOCS/man/input.rst

     is unavailable if no video is active.

     When setting this property in the fullscreen or maximized state, the behavior is the same as window-scale.
-In all ther cases, setting the value of this property will always resize the window.
+In all other cases, setting the value of this property will always resize the window.
 This does not affect the value of ``window-scale``.